VFPX/Win32API/Libraries.md

 ***

 [InternetOpen](libraries/wininet/InternetOpen.md)
-Initializes an application"s use of the Microsoftï¿½ Win32ï¿½ Internet functions
+Initializes an application"s use of the Microsoft® Win32® Internet functions

 ***